biocommons/anyvar/docs/source/dependencies/seqrepo.rst

 ---------------

 * If your institution blocks rsync, consider using the download method.
 * Ensure you have the correct `rsync` executable: GNU rsync, NOT openrsync.
+Recent MacOS releases include the latter and not the former, but it can be installed with `homebrew` and provided to SeqRepo a la ``seqrepo --rsync-exe $(brew --prefix)/bin/rsync``.
 * Check your rsync version: ::

     rsync --version